State aid options and resources available at Polk State include the following:

 Do bright futures recipients have to repay the cost for courses withdrawn from at Polk State College?

 Yes.
 Repayment for the cost of withdrawn courses is required to renew a Bright Futures award at the end of the spring term for a subsequent academic year.
-You won’t be able to renew your Bright Futures award until repayment or an arrangement to reimburse is made.
+You will not be able to renew your Bright Futures award until repayment or an arrangement to reimburse is made.

 Where do I find information on restoring my eligibility for my Bright Futures Scholarship?

-See the current established restoration and appeal process on the Bright Futures website at: https://www.floridastudentfinancialaidsg.org/PDF/BFHandbookChapter3.pdf
+See the current established restoration and appeal process on the Bright Futures website at: floridastudentfinancialaidsg.org/PDF/BFHandbookChapter3.pdf

 Do I have to be a full-time student to receive Bright Futures?

-You aren’t required to enroll full time to receive Bright Futures funding.
-Part-time students must enroll in a minimum of 6 semester hours per term (or the equivalent).
+You are not required to enroll full-time to receive Bright Futures funding.
+Part-time students must enroll in a minimum of six semester hours per term (or the equivalent).
 Part-time students must earn the required number of hours for which they were funded.